datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 ## Deployment

-### Prerequisites
+## Prerequisites

-- AWS CLI configured with appropriate credential for the target AWS account.
+- AWS CLI: configured with appropriate credential for the target AWS account.
-- AWS SAM
+- AWS SAM:
   CLI: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html
-- Python runtime 3.9 installed.
+- Python 3.9 Runtime: Installed locally.
-- A DataMasque instance.
+- DataMasque Instance: Ensure it is configured with a security group that allows outbound connections to RDS instances on required ports.
-- Source database with automated snapshots enabled.
+- Secrets: Authentication information for connecting to the DataMasque instance.
-- DataMasque `connection id` and `ruleset id`.
+- Security Group (ID): The SG with inbound rules allowing the DataMasque instance to connect to the staged database.
+The automation attaches the SG to the restored staged database.

-### Step-by-step
+## Step-by-step

 ###### Store the DataMasque instance credentials on AWS Secrets Manager.